Old Indian Trick: Plot

 Donald punches Lee for sleeping with Betty Jo, and warns him to stop investigating any further, believing that Dale was manipulated into killing himself by a street artist.
 His security detail drop Lee off in the city, forcing him to make his way to the bookstore on foot.
 Inside, he finds Samantha, who has called off her engagement with Johnny.
-Though she and Lee drunkenly reminisce and even kiss, but Samantha leaves ashamed.
+Though she and Lee drunkenly reminisce and even kiss, Samantha leaves ashamed.

 With Deidra's help, Lee visits Native stores and the local Indian Center in search of the mysterious artist.
 Giving away a ribbon shirt, they track down the artist, Chutto Mackintosh, who lives with his grandfather Arthur, whose health is deteriorating.
 Arthur confuses Lee for Dale, and Chutto explains that he met Dale while selling his drawings outside a gay nightclub; Dale was too afraid to go inside, but became infatuated with Chutto and soon befriended Arthur, spending a great deal of time together.

 Donald meets Pastor Mark Sternwick, a member of Frank's sinister coalition, The 46, and realizes Mark's "One Well" church is behind the purchase of the Washbergs' land arranged by Akron.
 Frank is threatened to uphold the land sale by Mark and his heavily armed confederates, including the one-eyed gunman, having killed Allen and disposing of Blackie and Berta's bodies to protect their plan to build a white nationalist "homeland."

 Chutto and Arthur reveal that they have Dale's handwritten will, which relinquishes his share of the Washbergs' land in Indian Head Hills and bequeaths it to them.
 The acreage now being sold by Donald originally belonged to Arthur's grandfather, who was murdered by white men to steal the land.
 Despite Lee's offer to help, Chutto does not believe they stand a chance against Donald.
 After Lee calls Betty Joe to inform her about the will, she immediately calls Frank.